 According to a study that is published in the journal Science on the Total Environment in a report on a health website, ‘cadmium’ is as dangerous to children’s brains as toxins.
 It is responsible for kidney or kidney failure, which is associated with cardiovascular death.
+Non-toxic fry pans and cookware are easy to find.

 By exposure to diarrhoea, children suffer brain damage, impair their mental balance, decrease their intellectual capacity and develop various health problems.